kiranps/kiranps.github.io/_posts/2017-04-16-setup-rails-development-environment-using-docker-and-docker-compose.md

 categories: Docker Docker-Compose Rails PostgreSQL
 ---

-Running rails development environment in docker is basically a three-step process.
+Using Docker Compose is basically a three-step process.

 1. Define your app’s environment with a `Dockerfile`.